 What is Curve?

-Curve was built on the Ethereum blockchain but has since expanded to EVM-compatible chains (e.g., Arbitrum, Base, Optimism, etc.).
-It allows trading through the use of liquidity pools.
-Essentially, crypto assets are provided by users into pools.
-They receive rewards for these deposits, provided by the fees paid collected when users swap cryptocurrency in the pools.
+Curve is a prominent decentralized finance (DeFi) protocol.
+It was built on the Ethereum blockchain but has since expanded to EVM-compatible chains (e.g., Arbitrum, Base, Optimism, etc.).
+The platform allows trading through the use of liquidity pools.

 Curve is similar to protocols like Balancer or Uniswap.
 It allows cryptocurrency users to earn fees from their assets while letting traders exchange those assets.

-While Curve is similar to the protocols mentioned earlier, it does have a feature that helps it stand apart.
-The protocol focuses on assets that have direct parity with national currencies.
-Curve is a favorite of stablecoin traders as well as liquidity providers who want to minimize slippage and minimize losses.
+Curve differentiates itself with a focus on assets that have direct parity with national currencies.
+The DEX is a favorite of stablecoin traders as well as liquidity providers who want to minimize slippage and minimize losses.

 Slippage is the difference between the expected price for a single trade and what the trade will be executed at.
 It is a common source of losses on various exchanges.
 Low slippage means more bang for your buck.